apache/airflow/docs/tutorial_taskflow_api.rst

-More details about the Taskflow API, can be found as part of the Airflow Improvement Proposal `AIP-31: "Taskflow API" for clearer/simpler DAG definition <https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=148638736>`__ and specifically within the Concepts guide at :ref:`Concepts - Taskflow API<concepts:decorated_flows>`.
+More details about the Taskflow API, can be found as part of the Airflow Improvement Proposal `AIP-31: "Taskflow API" for clearer/simpler DAG definition <https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=148638736>`__ and specifically within the Concepts guide at :ref:`Concepts - Taskflow API<concepts:task_flow_api>`.